raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 }
 {% endhighlight %}

-ALl those calls to "maybe" ensure that if we get a `null` or `undefined` anywhere along the way, the result will be null or undefined without throwing exceptions.
+Those calls to "maybe" ensure that if we get a `null` or `undefined` anywhere along the way, the result will be null or undefined without throwing exceptions.
 Despite that, it's exactly what we saw before, so we can write:

 {% highlight javascript %}
 var meetsMinimumBalanceRequirement = sequence(